bdelucia/bdelucia/README.md

 - :seedling: Learning Full Stack development independently via The Odin Project.

-- :zap: In my free time, I ride my electric unicycle, currently riding Leaperkim's Veteran Sherman
+- :zap: In my free time, I ride my electric unicycle, the Leaperkim Veteran Sherman
+- 📡 Working at OneCall as an IT Intern (Summer 2025)
+- 👀 Looking for full-time employment

 <br>